orionzhou/demo/snakemake_pbs.md

 # Run snakemake through PBS job server

-1. add these job properties to the `params` section of each rule:
+1. add these job properties to the `params` and `threads` sections of each rule:

         rule:
             input:  ...